stackptr/node_airtunes2/README.md

 * `cat sample.pcm | node play_stdin.js --host yourhost` will stream PCM data passed by stdin.
 * `play_ffmpeg.js` harnesses ffmpeg to stream from local audio files or remote URLs.
+* `play_lame.js` use JavaScript lame decoder to converd mp3 stream to PCM
 * `scan_airtunes.js` will list nearby AirTunes devices (OS X only).

 What is AirTunes ?